 |Changeover Day: Sat||Pets Allowed: Yes (1)|

 Within walking distance of the south shore of the magnificent loch lies Allt a'Mhuilinn, a charming detached stone built cottage with an unusual 'upside down' layout that really makes the most of the cottage with a spacious, airy living area upstairs and cosy bedrooms downstairs.

 Allt a'Mhuilinn (pronounced alta-voolin) meaning the 'mill by the stream' is situated on the outskirts of the quiet village of Dores, near Inverness (8.5 miles).
 The building, situated down a private drive, is actually a lovingly converted meal mill that sits in its own picturesque private grounds, with the gentle wee Mhinisteir's burn meandering right alongside it.

-The upstairs open plan living area is warm and bright and surrounded by windows for admiring those beautiful views!
+The upstairs open plan living area is warm and bright and is surrounded by windows that add to the feeling of space and light.
 It has a well-equipped kitchen, as well as a dining area and comfortable sitting area heated by a solid fuel stove to keep the place nice and toasty.
-There is Sky digital TV and a DVD player, as well as a number of DVDs to keep you entertained whilst you snuggle up in front of the stove of an evening.
+There is Freesat digital TV and a DVD player, as well as a number of DVDs to keep you entertained whilst you snuggle up in front of the stove of an evening.
 The dining area also has an extendable table that easily seats four and a CD player/radio with iPod dock.
 There is also a payphone in the property, as well as Wi-Fi internet access.

 The stylish master bedroom has an elegant king size canopied bed and French doors that lead straight out into the grounds.
 There is also a twin bunk room, which children are sure to love, although it may be rather too snug for two adults.
 A drop down side cot is also available for younger children, which can fit into either of the bedrooms.
 The bathroom with bath and shower over is fresh and modern and kept cosy by underfloor heating, perfect for when you get out of the shower!